 - Exterior Height: 7′ 10″

 Sportsmobile is one of a handful of companies that create almost 100 customizable conversion vans for RVers that know exactly what they want.
-But that also makes it a bit hard to really pin down the exact specs for any of these rigs since it truly depends on the preferences of the individual buyer.
+This is might impressive, but also makes it a bit hard to pin down the exact specs for any of these rigs, since it truly depends on the preferences of the individual buyer!

-That’s because this RV features a heavily modified Ford chassis that’s been converted to a 4×4 vehicle.
+This vehicle is an awesome off-grid, adventure RV, as it features a heavily modified Ford chassis that’s been converted to a 4×4 vehicle.
 Because Ford doesn’t actually make a 4×4 Econoline, this is all done aftermarket by Sportsmobile.
-They also add several other features to make this rig offroad ready like custom Fox suspension and additional tire clearance.
+They also add several other features to make this rig offroad ready like custom Fox suspension and additional tire clearance, so I know I’m covered even on the bumpiest, rockiest tracks.

-The penthouse can open up to greatly extend the interior ceiling giving even the tallest folks plenty of room.
-While this isn’t ideal for someone who wants to go the stealth camping route, it’s not a problem if you’re looking to boondock.
+I love that the backdoors open up to create a nice shower space, but I’m not sure I would get much use out of this setup if I was camping with others, as there’s not much privacy!
+The penthouse is surprisingly big and can open up to greatly extend the interior ceiling giving even the tallest folks plenty of room.
+While this isn’t ideal stealth camping, I don’t think it’s an issue for wild camping or boondocking.
 The extra ceiling also reveals an additional second bed so this rig can sleep more than most Class B RVs.

 The bed length is unclear and I wasn’t able to find any specifics online.
 I did reach out to Sportsmobile to get an answer but I’m still waiting on the reply.
 That being said, it’s important to note that Sportsmobile has built its brand on custom solution RVs.
-I have little doubt that if you wanted to fork over the cash for an extra-long bed, you could get it done.
+I have a strong feeling they would be able to create a custom extra-long bed for taller explorers without much hassle at all.

-Because these RVs are custom-built, it also means that pinning down a price can be difficult since it can vary so much based on the options you select.
-Sportsmobile explains that the typical range for these adventure van RVs range from $175,000 to $225,000.
-That makes it a higher-end RV and some folks will have a hard time paying that much for an adventure van that doesn’t actually feature a bathroom.
+Because these RVs are custom-built, it also means that pinning down a price can be difficult since it can vary so much based on the available options.
+Sportsmobile explains the typical range for these adventure van RVs range from $175,000 to $225,000.
+This is a higher-end RV, and some folks will have a hard time paying that much for an adventure van that doesn’t actually feature a bathroom.

-But if want a durable Class B RV that can give you plenty of headroom and handle difficult terrain then this it.
-But if you’re not super tall (under 6’3″) and want an adventure van, check out our next option.
+But if want a durable Class B RV that can give you plenty of headroom and handle difficult terrain then this is it.
+But if you’re not super tall (under 6’3″) and want an adventure van at a slightly cheaper price, check out our next option.

 Best For The Adventurer Under 6′ 3″: Winnebago Revel